chinmynama82-jpg/Digital-Forensics-Lab/TestDisk-Experiment/README.md

 can be used to:

 - Analyse a storage device
-- Identify an NTFS partition
+- Identify partitions
-- Search for partitions
+- Search for lost or damaged partitions
-- Verify the detected partition
+- Verify detected partitions
-- Perform deeper partition search
+- List files from a partition
-- Write partition information
+- Recover partition information
+- Verify the file system structure

 ## Safety Precaution